hharcolezi/ldp-protocols-mobility-cdrs/README.md

 ## Update
-We're releasing a package named [Multi-Freq-LDPy](https://github.com/hharcolezi/multi-freq-ldpy) for Multiple Frequency Estimation Under Local Differential Privacy in Python.
+We have released a package named [Multi-Freq-LDPy](https://github.com/hharcolezi/multi-freq-ldpy) for Multiple Frequency Estimation Under Local Differential Privacy in Python.

 ## Content
 This repository is organized per paper (experiments and protocols) and is regularly updated.
 Please refer to the [papers](https://github.com/hharcolezi/ldp-protocols-mobility-cdrs/tree/main/papers) folder.